 The AJR is soliciting Best Practices articles.
 Prospective authors interested in submitting such manuscripts should review the format and guidelines for such articles (see Instructions to Authors below), and prepare their ideas in a Word document.
 The Word document should include an Author List, Purpose (goal of the article), and Methods (i.e. systematic review or meta-analysis).
 The authors should provide assurance that sufficient published data and expertise are available to successfully complete the article.
 The word limit is 350.

 The Word document should be attached to an email addressed to firstname.lastname@example.org with a subject line of “Best Practices.”

-The Best Practices suggestion will be brought to the attention of the Best Practices and Section editors.
+The Best Practices suggestion will be brought to the attention of the Best Practices Consulting Editors.
 Once the idea is deemed appropriate for AJR, the prospective author will be issued an email invitation from the editorial office to submit his/her Best Practices article.

 Best Practices (Guidelines):